LeoCh01/Quol-Tools/README.md

 A tool to grab colors from the screen (RGB/HEX).

 **Chance**
-Roll a dice, flip a coin.
+A tool to roll a die; flip a coin.

 **Chat**
 A tool to chat with an AI assistant (Gemini, Groq, Ollama, ChatGPT\*).